Using a table visualization

 5.2.2.
 Merging

-When your table has two adjacent columns with the same header text, you can merge the text into one header by expanding Column Headers and selecting Allow Column Header Merging.
+When your table has two adjacent columns with the same header text, you can merge the text into one header by selecting Allow Column Header Merging.

 Allow Column Header Merging property